MicrosoftDocs/labs/labs/insiderdevtour2018/modernize/includes/Lab-part-3.md

-[Adaptive Cards](https://adaptivecards.io/) are a new way for developers to exchange card content in a common and consistent way.
+<a href="https://adaptivecards.io/" target="_blank">Adaptive Cards</a> are a new way for developers to exchange card content in a common and consistent way.
 For example, maybe you work for a shipping company and you want the user to be notified when a product moves from the order stage to the shipping stage - you can build a single Adaptive Card that represents that information and it renders as appropriate on the target experience (UWP, WPF, iOS, Android, Web, etc.).

-**Note:** You can start playing with samples quickly online [here](https://adaptivecards.io/samples/).
+**Note:** You can start playing with samples quickly online <a href="https://adaptivecards.io/samples/" target="_blank">here</a>.

 You will start by adding Adaptive Cards support to your WPF app.

 ### Adding support for Adaptive Cards to WPF

 Microsoft provides multiple SDKs to extend Adaptive Cards support into multiple UI frameworks.
-For WPF you can access this feature through the [AdaptiveCards.Rendering.Wpf](https://www.nuget.org/packages/AdaptiveCards.Rendering.Wpf/) NuGet package.
+For WPF you can access this feature through the <a href="https://www.nuget.org/packages/AdaptiveCards.Rendering.Wpf/" target="_blank">AdaptiveCards.Rendering.Wpf</a> NuGet package.

 1. **Right-click** your **Microsoft.Knowzy.WPF** project references and choose **Manage NuGet Packages...** -> search for **AdaptiveCards.Rendering.Wpf** and install the package.